woossi0/suite/docs/geoexplorer/src/workspace.rst

    *Layer Styles panel*

-The Layer Styles panel displays style information for the currently selected layer.
+The Layer :guilabel:`Styles` panel displays style information for the currently selected layer.
 The style rules are read directly from the layer :term:`SLD`.
 You can also edit the :ref:`geoexplorer.using.style.styles` for WMS layers as required.